 These collections are some of my favorites, but you can combine most any colors you enjoy and can even work with more or fewer colors.

 The technique is simple.
-Here’s a video to show you how, plus a couple of previous projects using this technique:
+Here’s a video to show you how, plus a few projects using this technique: